susy2015/NanoSUSY-tools/readme.txt

-mearing QCD Notes NANOAOD
+Smearing QCD Notes NANOAOD
 In PhysicsTools/NanoSUSYTools/python/processors/
 You need to create a QCD file with all of the qcd_orig files that you want to run over.
 An example of all of these files is located in my area: /uscms_data/d3/mkilpatr/CMSSW_10_2_9/src/PhysicsTools/NanoSUSYTools/python/processors

 > python Stop0l_postproc_res.py

-This file takes a long time to run.
-It works best to break up the commands into multiple terminals.
-This funtion is used to skim the root files and only save the necessary branches to run the smearing.

-> hadd jetResSkim_combined_filtered_CHEF.root QCD_HT*
+For Condor:
+> python SubmitLPC.py -f ../Stop0l_postproc_res.py -c ../../../../../StopCfg/sampleSets_postProcess_2016_QCD.cfg -o /eos/uscms/store/user/{USER}/13TeV/qcdsmearing_nanoaod

+hadd the output files together with the name "jetResSkim_combined_filtered_CHEF_NANO.root"

-> mv jetResSkim_combined_filtered_CHEF.root /eos/uscms/store/user/{USER}/13TeV/qcdsmearing_nanoaod/.
+> mv jetResSkim_combined_filtered_CHEF_NANO.root /eos/uscms/store/user/{USER}/13TeV/qcdsmearing_nanoaod/.

 You need to get the jet Res for the Tail Smear
 > root -l -b -q ../rootlogon.C GetJetResForTailSmear.C+